nAurava-Technologies/Workcell-DigitalTwin/README.md

 ## SimReady Processing Workflow

-To convert raw CAD models into simulation-ready assets (e.g. the Table), we followed this automation workflow:
+To convert raw CAD models into simulation-ready assets (e.g. the Table), we followed this workflow:

 1.  **CAD-to-USD Conversion:**
     Converted STEP geometry to USD using the Omniverse CAD Converter, forcing a unit scale of meters (`metersPerUnit = 1.0`), Z-Up axis, and disabling instancing (`instancingStyle = 0`) to preserve raw mesh access.